tdkent/birdiary-server/README.md

 Validation

-- `email`: Must be a valid email.
-May be the same as the user's current email if the value is not being updated.
 - `name`: Maximum 36 character string.
-May be the same as the user's current name if the value is not being updated.
+Should be the same as the user's current name if the value is not being updated.
+- `location`: Maximum 60 character string.
+Should be the same as the user's current location if the value is not being updated.

 Response object

 ```
-{ id, email, name, created_at, update_at}
+{ user_id, name, location }
 ```

 #### Delete user